From the Vatican at Sustainability Conference

 These are matters on which all religions and individuals of goodwill can agree.
 These are matters that today’s young people around the world will embrace, as a way to shape a better world.
 Our message is one of urgent warning, for the dangers of the Anthropocene are real and the injustice of globalization of indifference is serious.
 Yet our message is also one of hope and joy.
 A healthier, safer, more just, more prosperous, and sustainable world is within reach.
 The believers among us ask the Lord to give us all our daily bread, which is food for the body and the spirit.

 What a privilege to be part of this amazing meeting.
 I hope you find my reflections and accounts of the meeting helpful.
-You may be interested in Andrew Revkin’s blog from which includes the summary he gave at the conclusion of the meeting late yesterday evening.
+You may be interested in Andrew Revkin’s blog which includes the summary he gave at the conclusion of the meeting late yesterday evening.

 My reflections the day after the closing session: